-First, learn about your state's GDL laws.
+Learn about your state's graduated driver licensing (GDL) laws.
 GDL restrictions vary from state to state, so familiarizing yourself with the restrictions placed on your teen's license can help you enforce those laws.
-Parents should follow GDL laws to establish important ground rules for their teen drivers such as restricting night driving and passengers, prohibiting driving while using the phone or other electronic devices, and requiring seat belt use at all times.
+Parents should use the GDL laws to establish important ground rules for their teen drivers such as restricting night driving and passengers, prohibiting driving while using the phone or other electronic devices, and requiring seat belt use at all times.

-Parents should talk to teens about the dangers of drug and alcohol use.
+Parents should talk to teens about the dangers of drug and alcohol use, especially as they drive.
 Remind them that it is illegal to drink under the age of 21, and it is illegal-and deadly-to drink and drive at any age.